gomberg5264/amazon-price-watcher/README.md

 3. MongoDB database with a Users collection and stores documents on user info (i.e. authentication and saved products), and a Products collection, which is a single document with an array of embedded documents.
-This array is what will be updated systematically by our Node service
+This array is what will be updated systematically by our Node service.

 #### To Be Determined: